timhagn/gatsby-background-image/packages/gatsby-background-image/README.md

 ## Example Repo

-`gatsby-background-image` now has an example repository
-to see it's similarities & differences to `gatsby-image` side by side.
+`gatsby-background-image` has an example repository to see it's similarities & differences to `gatsby-image` side by side.
 It's located at: [gbitest](https://github.com/timhagn/gbitest)

 ## Procedure